-Technician performance and productivity rate might seem an apparent objective to follow, but you should understand what metrics help you achieve the most accurate results.
-You can track these field service metrics by the same closed task factor mentioned before.
-The more tasks a technician performs, the higher is productivity.
+Technician performance and productivity rate might seem an apparent objective to follow, but it’s important to understand the metrics that help you achieve the most accurate results.
+You can track this data by the same closed task factor mentioned before.
+The more tasks a technician performs, the higher is their productivity.

 Tasks and visits completed within SLA rate

-Employee motivation is also essential, and without knowing your team’s progress, you can’t set a proper motivation program.
+Employee motivation is essential, and without knowing your team’s progress, you can’t set a proper motivation program.
 Some Tasker clients use our tool to set KPIs to create bonus systems.
-Software tracks each individual technician, meaning there’s a low chance of mistakes and inaccuracies.
+Our software tracks each individual technician, meaning there’s a low chance of mistakes and inaccuracies.

 Field service KPIs can accelerate your business progress and motivate the remote workforce.
-Simultaneously, inaccurate field service technician goals can harm employees’ productivity by setting the wrong direction.
+Simultaneously, inaccurate field service technician goals can harm employees’ productivity by setting the wrong objectives.
 Knowing your team well goes along the way with building a strong and prosperous business.
-Learn more about Tasker and how it can help motivate your field service team.